 Why start a membership program?

-I started the Explorers Club out of a desire for greater creative autonomy.1 I wanted to go deep on: the literature and phenomenology of walking, the anthropology and cultural geography of old pilgrimage routes in Japan, Shinto and Buddhist syncretic histories, publishing experiments, digital tool-building, our relationship with technology, et cetera, without the need for a “gatekeeper” to grant permission.
+I started SPECIAL PROJECTS out of a desire for greater creative autonomy.1 I wanted to go deep on: the literature and phenomenology of walking, the anthropology and cultural geography of old pilgrimage routes in Japan, Shinto and Buddhist syncretic histories, publishing experiments, digital tool-building, our relationship with technology, et cetera, without the need for a “gatekeeper” to grant permission.
 In truth, I had spent a big chunk of 2018 pitching magazines and largely failing to publish around those topics.
 I was frustrated.

 And yet!
 I had been publishing essays, articles, and newsletters for over a decade, building up a not-inconsiderable base of readers.
 I thought a membership program might help to do two things: